Causalcoding/Subject_syllabus/07_Machine_Learning_Fundamentals.md

 38. **Q: What is the "no free lunch" implication for choosing between these algorithms?**
     A: No single algorithm dominates across all datasets/tasks — the right choice depends on data size, dimensionality, noise, interpretability needs, and computational constraints, which is why understanding the trade-offs of each method (covered throughout this document) matters more than memorizing a "best" algorithm.

+39. **Q: What's the practical difference between MAE and Huber loss when your data has outliers?**
+    A: MAE is robust but has a constant-magnitude gradient everywhere, which can cause optimization to oscillate near the minimum; Huber is quadratic (smooth gradient) near zero and linear (bounded, outlier-robust) beyond a threshold $\delta$, giving smoother convergence while still capping outlier influence.

+40. **Q: What does minimizing quantile loss at $\tau=0.5$ reduce to?**
+    A: MAE — it recovers the conditional median.

+41. **Q: In association rule mining, what does "lift = 1" tell you?**
+    A: $X$ and $Y$ are statistically independent — buying $X$ tells you nothing about the likelihood of buying $Y$, even if the rule's confidence looks high just because $Y$ is popular overall.

+42. **Q: Why does Apriori need to scan the database once per itemset-size level?**
+    A: Because it generates and counts the support of all candidate $k$-itemsets (built only from confirmed frequent $(k-1)$-itemsets) in that pass before moving to level $k+1$ — support counts must come from the actual transaction data, not be inferred.

+43. **Q: One-sentence reason to prefer FP-Growth over Apriori at scale?**
+    A: FP-Growth mines frequent itemsets from a compressed FP-tree with no explicit candidate generation, avoiding Apriori's expensive repeated full-database scans.

+44. **Q: For model evaluation, cross-validation strategy, dimensionality reduction, imbalanced-data handling, feature encoding, and hyperparameter search — which file covers these in depth?**
+    A: [06_Feature_Engineering_and_Model_Evaluation.md](06_Feature_Engineering_and_Model_Evaluation.md) — this ML Fundamentals file focuses on the algorithms themselves (how each model works, trains, and its assumptions); metrics, validation strategy, PCA/t-SNE/UMAP, SMOTE/class-weighting, encoding, and Grid/Random/Bayesian hyperparameter search live in the dedicated Feature Engineering & Model Evaluation syllabus to avoid duplicating that content across files.

+45. **Q: What does the perceptron update rule do, in one sentence?**
+    A: It only adjusts weights when a training point is misclassified, nudging the decision boundary in the direction that would have classified that point correctly.

+46. **Q: Why did the perceptron's inability to solve XOR matter historically?**
+    A: XOR isn't linearly separable, so a single perceptron provably cannot learn it — this limitation (highlighted by Minsky & Papert) contributed to reduced interest in neural network research until multi-layer perceptrons with backpropagation showed stacked non-linear layers could solve it.

+47. **Q: LDA vs QDA — which has more parameters and why?**
+    A: QDA, because it estimates a separate full covariance matrix per class instead of one shared covariance matrix across all classes, at the cost of needing more data to estimate reliably.

+48. **Q: Is "LDA" for classification the same algorithm as "LDA" in topic modeling?**
+    A: No — Linear Discriminant Analysis (supervised classifier/dimensionality reduction, assumes Gaussian class-conditional densities) and Latent Dirichlet Allocation (unsupervised generative topic model over documents/words) are unrelated algorithms that happen to share an acronym.

+49. **Q: One-vs-One requires how many classifiers for K classes?**
+    A: $\binom{K}{2} = K(K-1)/2$ — one per pair of classes.

+50. **Q: Name three classifiers that handle multiclass natively without needing OvR/OvO decomposition.**
+    A: Decision trees (and tree ensembles), Naive Bayes, and KNN — all generalize directly to any number of classes via their core mechanism (impurity criteria, argmax posterior, majority vote).

+51. **Q: What's the main risk of self-training / pseudo-labeling?**
+    A: Confirmation bias — the model can confidently mislabel unlabeled points it's systematically wrong about, then reinforce that same mistake by retraining on its own incorrect pseudo-labels.

+52. **Q: What's the difference between self-training and active learning in one sentence?**
+    A: Self-training trusts the model's own most-confident predictions as free labels; active learning sends the model's *least*-confident (most informative) points to a human for real labels.